pocl/pocl/doc/sphinx/source/install.rst

   * GNU make or ninja
   * pkg-config
   * pthread (should be installed by default)
-  * Optional: hwloc v1.0 or newer (e.g. libhwloc-dev)
+  * hwloc v1.0 or newer (e.g. libhwloc-dev) - optional
-  * Optional: python3 (optional but enabled by default; for support of LLVM BC with SPIR target)
+  * python3 (for support of LLVM bitcode with SPIR target; optional but enabled by default)
-  * Optional: python3, llvm-spirv and spirv-tools (optional; for SPIR-V support)
+  * python3, llvm-spirv (version-compatible with LLVM) and spirv-tools (optional;
+    required for SPIR-V support in CPU / CUDA; Vulkan driver supports SPIR-V through clspv)

 Installing requirements for Ubuntu::